-- 1. Install bricks #1-18 in the numbered sequence shown in Figure 6 on the next page. - 2.
-Next, install bricks #19 & 20 into the rear stainless steel baffle support (see Figures.
-7 & 8 on the next page).
+- 1. Install bricks #1-18 in the numbered sequence shown in Figure 6 on Page 12. - 2.
+Next, install bricks #19 and 20 into the rear stainless steel baffle support (see Figures 7 and 8 on Page 12).

 - 3. Next, install baffle bricks #21-24 by sliding the back of each brick over the center tube and support until the front of the brick clears the front tube and support.
 Then lift the front of the brick above the front support and tube and slide it forward as far as it can go (very important), it will hit the front of the stainless support when it is fully forward.
-The rear of the bricks sit on top of bricks #19-20 (Figures.
-7 & 8). - 4.
+The rear of the bricks sit on top of bricks #19-20 (Figures 7 and 8). - 4.
 Carefully slip the ceramic blanket up over the front of the front stainless support and bricks #21-24.
 Grasp the edge of the blanket and slide it back until the front of the blanket is flush to the front of bricks #21-24 (Figure 7).
 Shake the blanket gently from side to side to get it to lay flat.
-Be sure the ceramic blanket is directly on top of the baffle bricks and that it does not hang out past the front of the baffle as shown in Figure 7, also see note above.
+Be sure the ceramic blanket is directly on top of the baffle bricks and that it does not hang out past the front of the baffle as shown in Figure 7, also see note on Page 11.